Quality Systems, Inc. Recognized in 12 Categories of 11th Annual American Business Awards?

 "It is quite an honor to be recognized by the American Business Awards, particularly in the Company of the Year category.
 Our team of 2,300 employees worldwide works hard every day to maintain the leadership position this Company holds in today's evolving healthcare sector," said Steven T. Plochocki, president and chief executive officer.

 "We are extremely proud of their efforts and pleased that the ABA judges recognized this.
-When you compete successfully against some of the best and most recognized companies in America, it validates the scope, scale and breadth Quality Systems has across the many functional areas of our company.
+When you compete successfully again some of the best and most recognized companies in America, it validates the scope, scale and breadth Quality Systems has across the many functional areas of our company.
 That strength makes for a solid foundation as we enter the modern era of healthcare," Plochocki said.

 Michael Gallagher, president of The Stevie Awards, commented on behalf of Quality Systems' participation: "Quality Systems was again recognized for its success spanning many areas of its operations from leadership and marketing to support and communications.
 That is what is different about our program.
 We encourage companies to highlight all functional areas of their business to earn accolades at many levels, and Quality Systems is a perfect example of this."